fedeizzo/cdp_unsupervised_ad/README.md

 - **Indigo mobile integration**:
   - introduce indigo mobile dataset;
   - test generalization capabilities of the model trained on top of CDP dataset.
+- **Templates print system**: add a script that is able to takes 8 CDPs and arrange them into a A4 pdf document ready to be printed.
+- **Acquisition system of new samples**: add a script that allows to acquire new samples from a scanned document containing CDPs; it uses OpeCV for the extraction part.

 ## Configs
 Adjust paths.